AkiraBrahe/NavigationComputer/README.md

 ## Features

 1. **System Search:** Adds a powerful search function to find star systems by name, tags, or faction presence.
-2. **Map Modes:** Adds three map modes for visualizing information: unvisited systems, system difficulty, and factory locations.
+2. **Map Modes:** Adds four map modes for visualizing information: unvisited systems, system difficulty, factory systems, and black market zones.
 3. **Custom Routes:** Plan multi-stop routes by Shift-clicking systems, allowing you to build a path through several points of interest.

 ## Usage

+### Installation

+> [!CAUTION]
+> This version is only for BattleTech Extended Tactics and will not work with other modpacks.

+Download the [latest release](https://github.com/AkiraBrahe/NavigationComputer/releases/latest) of the mod and unpack it into your `Battletech\Mods` folder.

 ### Hotkeys